Recipes & Guides/Maintaining Your Sourdough Starter Long-Term

 Maintaining sourdough starter long term

-✅ Tip: Weigh your starter jar empty and write the weight on the bottom in permanent marker.
-This lets you know exactly how much starter you have without doing messy transfers for weighing.
+Baker's tip: Weigh your empty jar and write the tare weight on the base in permanent marker.
+Then you can calculate exactly how much starter is inside at any time without messy transfers, which makes hitting a precise 1:5:5 feed ratio effortless.

 Maintaining sourdough starter long term